YowKuan/zendesk-code-challenge/README.md

 ## Test

-Use the following command to start the test(remember to change {directory of this repo} into your current directory
+Use the following command to start the test.r

+Remember to change {directory of this repo} into your current directory.
+This ensure coverage to only test the application code inside the repository

 ```bash
 cd testing